-Heat loss and gain through your windows can be 10 times more than through a wall of the same area, according to the University of Wisconsin Cooperative Extension.
-Single-pane windows found in older homes lose even more energy than newer, insulated, double-pane windows, but both allow cold air to enter in the winter and heated air to escape -- with an opposite effect in the summer.
+Heat loss and gain through your windows can be 10 times more than through a wall of the same area.
+Single-pane windows found in older homes lose even more energy than newer, insulated, double-pane windows, but both allow cold air to enter in the winter and heated air to escape — with an opposite effect in the summer.
 Preventing the waste of the energy that you use to cool or heat your home requires insulated draperies.
 Instead of buying off-the-shelf window coverings, you can construct your own to save money.

 Choose closely woven cotton fabric, such as muslin.
 When function is a higher priority than decor, visit fabric stores and look for bolt ends or remnants.
 Old bedspreads and comforters from garage sales or thrift stores are cheap sources of fabric that you can repurpose for window coverings.
 Choosing bedspreads that have a knit or polyester lining gives you an extra layer of insulation.